Skip to main content

 For example, if you borrow £200,000 at an interest rate of 5% over a 25-year term, your monthly repayment will be £1,030.
 If you borrow £300,000 at the same interest rate and duration, your monthly repayment will be £1,545.

-It is essential to consider your budget and affordability carefully before choosing a loan amount.
-Consider using our mortgage calculator to estimate your monthly repayment before you apply for a mortgage.
+💡 Tip: It is essential to consider your budget and affordability carefully before choosing a loan amount.
+Use our calculator above to estimate your monthly repayments.

 Interest Rate